Agilsaav/TFM/README.md

 **1)Boids:** Boids Unity project where the movement of the fishes was developed.

 **2)Tfm:** Full project folder.
 Here you will find the full Unity project.

+**This project is still in development**

+The thesis report will be uploaded when the project is finished containing all the information about the project.